 Results of the assessment show that the number of accusations filed, the number of proposed stipulations and proposed decisions received, and the number of disciplinary actions all declined.
 Several other secondary output and performance measures also have declined.
 Concurrently, the elapsed time to file accusations has decreased, but this decrease is largely attributable to a decrease in the Los Angeles Metro region from an abnormally high level in prior years.
 In the Los Angeles Metro region the average elapsed time remains higher than in other regions due, in part, to (1) mis-use of requests for supplemental investigations, and (2) extended periods of inactivity while cases are pending at HQES following referral of the cases for prosecution.
 The average elapsed time from filing to settlement (stipulation received) has also decreased.
 However, there are significant performance variations between regions.
-The decrease in composite elapsed times from filing to settlement during this period, to a statewide average of 11 months during the past two (2) years, is attributable to improved performance in the Los Angeles Metro and Other Southern California regions.
-However, even with this improvement, the average elapsed time for the Los Angeles Metro region during the past two (2) years lagged performance of the other two regions.
+The decrease in composite elapsed times from filing to settlement during this period, to a statewide average of 11 months during the past two (2) years, is attributable to improved performance in the Los Angeles Metro region during the past two (2) years lagged performance of the other two regions.
 For the Northern California region, the elapsed times from filing to stipulation received generally averaged about ten (10) months throughout the past six (6) years.